a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_2.md

 ```
 > `Exercise 3`
 >
-> Remove the header of this file using the ”select non matching lines” option of grep (-v flag) and redirect the output to a file called `dog_genes_no_H.tsv` inside the `bio_formats/gtf/` directory.
+> Remove the header of this file using the ”select non matching lines” option of grep.
+>
+> See `grep --help` to identify the correct flag for the job.
+>
+> Then redirect the output to a file called `dog_genes_no_H.tsv` inside the `bio_formats/gtf/` directory.

 The first line of your file without a header should look like:
 `X ensembl gene 1575 5716 . + . gene_id "ENSCAFG00000010935"; gene_version "3"; gene_source "ensembl"; gene_biotype "protein_coding"`
 It contains a lot of information that is not relevant for us at the moment.

 The fields (or columns) that we are interested in are:
 - The chromosome (X: 1st field)
 - The type of the feature (gene: 3rd field)